Test Report in ACCELQ

 Test Reports in ACCELQ are functional as well as actionable.
 The following sections provide a brief overview of each of these features.
 In addition, it is a great tool for troubleshooting, with features such as contextual error help and slideshow display, etc.

 During the life of test execution, various state transitions occur and are displayed in the top summary header.
 It is important to understand these transitions so that you can track progress appropriately.

-When the test is just kicked off, a test goes into Scheduled state until it is picked up by an agent to run.
-Following flow diagram captures this state transition.
+When the test is just kicked off, a test goes into a Scheduled state until it is picked up by an agent to run.
+The following flow diagram captures this state transition.

 Local Agent status during test execution

-While the test is executing, you can view the local agent current status in terms of activity and CPU/memory resource utilization.
-You can view this information by clicking on the little desktop icon displayed besides the test purpose in the top.
+While the test is executing, you can view the local agent's current status in terms of activity and CPU/memory resource utilization.
+You can view this information by clicking on the little desktop icon displayed beside the test purpose at the top.

 Test Run Summary

-Test Run summary is displayed in the top of the screen with the current state, purpose of run and execution time etc.
+Test Run summary is displayed at the top of the screen with the current state, purpose of run and execution time, etc.